huaminghuangtw/Evergreen-Notes/Permanent-Notes/abandon-your-ego.md

 ---

-One of the great mistakes in life is suffering for years because you didn't want to feel foolish for five minutes.
+One of the great mistakes in life is suffering for years because you didn’t want to feel foolish for five minutes.

-* You don't want to apologize, so you let a relationship deteriorate.
+* You don’t want to apologize, so you let a relationship deteriorate.
-* You're scared of the sting of rejection, so you don't ask for what you want.
+* You’re scared of the sting of rejection, so you don’t ask for what you want.
 * You fear people will say your idea is dumb, so you never start the business.

 ---

 # [“Keep Your Identity Small” by Paul Graham](https://paulgraham.com/identity.html)

-> _Politics, like religion, is a topic where there's no threshold of expertise for expressing an opinion.
+> _Politics, like religion, is a topic where there’s no threshold of expertise for expressing an opinion.
 All you need is strong convictions/beliefs, and anyone can have those._

-> _I think what religion and politics have in common is that they become part of people's identity, and people can never have a fruitful argument about something that's part of their identity._
+> _I think what religion and politics have in common is that they become part of people’s identity, and people can never have a fruitful argument about something that’s part of their identity._

-> _So it's not politics that's the source of the trouble, but identity.
-When people say a discussion has degenerated into a religious war, what they really mean is that it has started to be driven mostly by people's identities._
+> _So it’s not politics that’s the source of the trouble, but identity.
+When people say a discussion has degenerated into a religious war, what they really mean is that it has started to be driven mostly by people’s identities._

 > _The more labels you have for yourself, the dumber they make you._